By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Description |

-In this example, you want to send all requests received from the high-priority faculty members John Doe and Jane Doe to a supervisor review queue.
+Using this example routing rule, all item requests received from the high-priority faculty members John Doe and Jane Doe will be sent to a custom review queue called Awaiting Supervisor Review.

 For this routing example to work properly, you would also have to create a custom queue named Awaiting Supervisor Review.